learn-co-curriculum/ruby-arguments-readme/README.md

 and create a placeholder name for your parameter.

-For example, if I want to write a method called `greeting_a_person` that accepts an parameter of a person's name, I would do it like this:
+For example, if I want to write a method called `greeting_a_person` that accepts a parameter of a person's name, I would do it like this:

 ```ruby
     #method name      #parameter